dtn-prog/vue3-vite-typescript-electron-template/README.md

 - The frontend runs on [http://localhost:5123](http://localhost:5123)
 - Electron will open a window loading the dev server

-### 3. Build for Production
+### 3. Build for Production (Frontend only)
-Build the Vue frontend and transpile Electron code:
+Build the Vue frontend and check TypeScript types:
 ```bash
 npm run build
 ```

-### 4. Package Desktop App
+### 4. Package Desktop App (Electron)
-Build distributables for your OS:
+To create a distributable desktop app, Electron code must be transpiled first, then the frontend is built, then packaging is done.
+Use the following commands for your OS:
 - **Windows:**
   ```bash
   npm run dist:win